 - Analyze the rhetorical strategies Florence Kelly uses in her speech to convey her message about child labour.

-- The Rhetorical Strategy in Frederick Douglas’ Memoir.
+- The Rhetorical strategy in Frederick Douglas’ Memoir.

 - The Ripple Effect of the Internet on Young Adults.